Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic

-This is a weak reduction which is available $\clt{n}$ for $n\geq 2$ but is not available in $\clt{1}$ since $\ctC{A}{B}{C}{P}{c}$ is not a term of $\clt{1}$.
-However, since Dardinal does not depend on the parameter $\upsilon$, we have that Dardinal is a term of $\cltup$ for all parameters $\upsilon$.
-We use this fact in Lemma~\ref{lem:preservescltup}, which in turn is used in one of the conservation results (cf. Corollary~\ref{cor:cltcon}).
+This is a weak reduction which is available in $\clt{n}$ for $n\geq 2$ but is not in general available in $\clt{1}$ since, when $A,B$ are identical state types, then $\ctC{A}{B}{C}{P}{c}$ is not a term of $\clt{1}$ since $\ctC{A}{B}{C}{}{}$ is not a term of $\clt{1}$.
+However, since Dardinal does not depend on the parameter $\param$ but does depend on the signature, we have that Dardinal is a term of $\cltup$ for all parameters $\param$ when the signature has constants of state type. \end{rem}

-Finally, as for the overall need for the inclusion of the Cardinal-to-Dardinal weak reduction, it appears necessary to achieve the combinatory emulation of the lambda calculus.
-See the Proposition~\ref{prop:verydiff} and the preceding discussion. \end{rem}

-\subsection{Appearance of variables}
+\subsubsection{Appearance of variables}

 In $\cltup$, like in all combinatory logics, there is no primitive binding of variables, although we can later introduce a simulation thereof (cf. \S\ref{sec:simabs}).
 Hence, we just speak of variables \emph{appearing in a term} or \emph{occurring in a term}.
 Terms with no variables appearing in them are called \emph{closed}.